resonatehq/blog/blog/2024-10-22-transparent-batching-with-the-resonate-python-sdk/index.md

 If we can batch thousands of queries into a single commit, then likely the application would be able to keep up with the demand.

-:::tip Do not use in production
+:::tip In Production

-In production, you would want to ensure that the new user writes are idempotent and either check to see if the row exists already or update if already does exist.
+In production, ensure that inserts are idempotent to account for the possibility of retries.

 :::